Keith Park's Attic

 Zenith 11E (1928)

 BC.
 This stunning very early Zenith is basically a battery model with an external power supply added and AC tube lineup.
 It's quite sensitive for such an early TRF, performs well, and even has a lighted dial.
 The cabinet has a beautiful burled walnut veneer that has incredible depth and color.
 You wont find many of these, its quite heavy and the first time you lift it from the top that's the end of the cabinet, and with all the rubber wiring and potted capacitors in the power supply it takes a great deal of work and a degree of insanity to follow thru to the end for a working radio.
 The radio includes a fully and properly restored Ansonia 911 speaker ready to play!
 First offering on Radio Attic, Fully restored and working.
-25"W x 10-1/2"H x 13-1/2"D. $450.00.
+25"W x 10-1/2"H x 13-1/2"D. Was $450.00, now $400.00.
 (0100180)

 Crosley 124 "Playtime" (1931)